-· at the beginning of the academic year
+at least, at the beginning of the academic year, ideally 2 academic years where possible.

 For any visits with significant financial commitment, "Outline Approval" should be obtained from the Headteacher and/or Governing Body before any firm bookings are made, Governors require at least three quotes to be obtained to ensure due diligence and value for money for students is achieved.